Refrigerator Power Outage Tips

 - There is no way to give a specific amount of time that food will last in the refrigerator or freezer while power is out.
 Many factors play a part, such as how fresh the food is at the time, door openings, or temperature in the room itself.

-- Keep door closed.
+- Keep door or drawer closed.

 - Place bags of regular ice in both sections of unit to keep foods frozen or cool.
 If it is anticipated that power will be out for an extended length of time, you can try to keep food frozen or cool in a cooler using either bags of ice or dry ice.